odpi/egeria/open-metadata-implementation/admin-services/docs/user/configuring-the-omag-server-platform.md

 * Defining the port that the OMAG Server Platform will listen on for REST API calls.

-* Controlling the level of developer logging that the platform produces when it is running.
+* Controlling the level of technical logging that the platform produces when it is running.
+See [Configuring logging options](omag-server-platform-logging.md) for more details.

 * Defining where the connector implementations should be loaded from.